undreamai/LLMUnity/README.md

   Debug.Log($"Download progress: {progressPercent}");
 }
 ```
-This is useful to present a progress bar or something similar.
+This is useful to present e.g. a progress bar.
-The [MobileDemo](Samples~/MobileDemo) is an example application for Android / iOS.
+The [MobileDemo](Samples~/MobileDemo) demonstrates an example application for Android / iOS.

 </details>
 <details>